Florida law authorizes local governments to impose several types of

 A tax of 1% may be imposed on the sale of food, beverages, and

-least 15% of the funds to build and operate domestic violence centers.
+at least 15% of the funds to build and operate domestic violence

-The remainder is used to help the homeless or those about to become
+centers.
+The remainder is used to help the homeless or those about

 Currently, only Miami-Dade County is eligible to levy these taxes.